• By Kiwi Commerce

 • Less redundant data

-It’s a smart, streamlined way to fetch and manage content—especially for websites that need to stay light on their feet.
+It’s a smart and efficient way to fetch and manage content—ideal for websites that need to stay fast, lightweight, and scalable.

 GraphQL in Headless CMS Platforms

-The move to headless architecture has opened up endless possibilities in web development—and GraphQL is at the centre of it all.
-Here’s how it integrates with some of the most popular CMS platforms on the market:
+The shift to headless architecture has unlocked enormous potential in modern web development—and GraphQL is at the centre of that evolution.
+Here’s how it integrates with leading CMS platforms:

 1. WordPress + WPGraphQL

-Traditional WordPress sites rely on REST APIs, but the WPGraphQL plugin changes the game.
-It enables developers to query posts, pages, users, and even custom content types—all with one powerful GraphQL request.
+Traditional WordPress sites rely on REST APIs, but the WPGraphQL plugin changes everything.
+It enables developers to query posts, pages, users, and custom content types—all through a single GraphQL request.

-If you’re exploring a move to a headless setup, our headless WordPress guide covers everything you need to know.
+If you’re considering a headless setup, our headless WordPress guide covers everything you need to know.

 2. Contentful